bcgov/jag-traffic-courts-online/src/backend/README.md

 | ORDS_API_TIMEOUT            | Connection timeout limit in MS.
 | ORDS_API_RETRY_COUNT        | The maximum number of retry attempts to allow.
 | ORDS_API_RETRY_DELAY        | The Duration of the fixed delays.
+| ORDS_API_BASICAUTH_ENABLED  | If enabled, this will add basic authentication using the credentials below for all ORDS API calls.
+| ORDS_API_BASICAUTH_USERNAME | Basic auth username for calling ORDS.
+| ORDS_API_BASICAUTH_PASSWORD | Basic auth password for calling ORDS.
 | JAVA_OPTS	                  | JVM parameters to be passed to the container. ie, "-Dlogging.level.ca.bc.gov.open.jag.tco.oracledataapi=DEBUG"

 Note: Redis Standalone and Sentinel modes are mutually exclusive.
 Either use host/port variables or master/nodes.